jondentonschneider/jondentonschneider.github.io/_pages/about.md

 </p>

 <p>
 My <a href="https://jondentonschneider.com/research">research</a> is in development economics and economic history with a focus on human capital&mdash;especially health&mdash;in Sub-Saharan Africa and Latin America.
-In my work, I show:
+In my work, I show that:
  <ul>
   <li>Mozambique's colonial history shapes its HIV epidemic.</li>
   <li>Controlling disease in developing countries has important economic impacts beyond increasing children's schooling.</li>